We provide efficient, safe and sustainable solutions to our customers

 IFCO supports the communities in which we operate

 Our solutions help reduce food loss in the supply chain

 IFCO RPCs reduce food loss due to mechanical damage (crushing, cuts, bruises) and improper temperature.
 The smooth interior and sturdy construction of our RPCs protects perishable items from damage during packing, stacking, and transport, resulting in significantly lower rates of damage and therefore food loss from producer to retailer.
-A 2013 study conducted by Fraunhofer Institute for Material Flow and Logistics and the Cold-Chain Management Working Group at the University of Bonn evaluated potential links between product damage and packaging type (specifically RPCs and one-way cardboard boxes).
+A 2013 study conducted by Fraunhofer Institute for Material Flow and Logistics and the Cold-Chain Management Working Group at the University of Bonn evaluated potential links between product damage and packaging type (specifically RPCs and single use packaging).
 Through the supply chain, the following packaging damage rates were observed:

 Lower Package Damage Rates

 Disposable Packaging Damage Rates at the Central Warehouse

 In addition to reducing mechanical damage, our RPCs are highly ventilated, allowing for faster cooling after harvesting of perishable products.
 This ventilation also allows for closer temperature control of products during storage and transport.
 Faster cooling and better control of temperature post-harvest promote a longer shelf life for fresh products, reducing unsaleable product and waste at retail.
 These benefits have been confirmed in studies on strawberries, mangoes, squash, and other products.